ELECTROCARDIOGRAPHY: NORMAL HEART, ACUTE ISCHEMIA, AND CHRONIC DISEASE

 Starting at the SA node, an electrical impulse travels through internodal atrial pathways to the atrioventricular (AV) node.
 The AV node acts as a relay site by connecting atrial electrical impulses with the ventricular conducting system.
 Conduction through the AV node, which is located at the base of the atrial septum, is slowed momentarily, allowing for ventricular filling of blood prior to ventricular systole.
 Signal conduction is then accelerated rapidly through the bundle of His and its right and left bundle branches.
 The right bundle branch continues toward the apex of the right ventricle (RV), whereas the left bundle branch splits into left anterior superior and left posterior inferior fascicles.
 Electrical impulses progress through the fibers of the Purkinje system and are ultimately delivered to the ventricular myocardium that causes ventricular contraction (ventricular systole).

 Action potentials in cardiac myocytes produce local currents that depolarize the membranes of adjacent cells and propagate electrical signals.
 Cell-to-cell conduction is also achieved by end-to-end connections called gap junctions.
 Reproduced, with permission, from Chapter 2.
 Characteristics of cardiac muscle cells.
 In: Mohrman DE, Heller LJ. eds.
 Cardiovascular Physiology.
-7th ed.
-New York, ...
+7th ...